-An emphasis on formal transparency has not translated into accessibility of information of the quantity of information made publicly accessible to citizens.
+An emphasis on formal transparency has not translated into accessibility of information

+Burgas is a top performer in the country's municipal transparency assessments, because of the quantity of information made publicly accessible to citizens.
 Too much information, however, can easily overwhelm citizens and journalists who do not have the time or expertise to sift through reams of announcements and technical documents and determine exactly how decisions are being made and what their impact is.
 This has made it difficult for citizens to follow up on key decisions or have sufficient advance information on upcoming processes and discussions.